Storing hazardous substances

 Netherlands Enterprise Agency, RVO

 Do you store hazardous substances?
-For example, there are residues or storage of working stock at or near the workplace, waste or storage of these substances in the warehouse.
+For example, working stock is stored at or near the workplace, or waste or these substances are stored in the warehouse.
 You must ensure that employees, the environment, and neighbours are safe from hazards.
-For example, explosion or fire hazard if a hazardous substance leaks or reacts if comes into contact with another hazardous substance.
+For example, explosion or fire hazard if a hazardous substance leaks or reacts if it comes into contact with another hazardous substance.

 What are hazardous substances?